- Zig 94.6%

 zig build -Doptimize=ReleaseSafe

-The binary can then be found in zig-out/bin.
+The binary and its dependencies can then be found in zig-out/bin.